nerdicwalker/MiddleEarthAdventure/README.md

 ## Credits

-Middle-earth Adventure is created by [Your Name].
+Middle-earth Adventure is created by my chief of staff.

 ## License